stefanistrate/pidgin-embeddedvideo/README.md

 ## How to install

-First, download the appropriate version from the [http://code.google.com/p/pidgin-embeddedvideo/downloads/list Downloads] page.
+First, download the appropriate version from the [downloads](/downloads) folder.
 Then, follow the steps from the [Installation Guide](/InstallationGuide.md).

 ## Feedback